A Cheap Day At The Cincinnati Ballpark

 I think this is a great promotion for both the Reds and LaRosa’s…they could run commercials with the crowd chanting, and the “Pizza!” chant could become a Reds tradition.
 Then again, I’m not sure LaRosa’s wants to give out 35,000 pizzas so frequently…I’ve heard the Reds pitching has been costing them a lot of money this season.

 Regardless, it was a great score for the author of Ballpark E-Guides.
 For a grand total of $11, I nailed down a cheap Reds ticket, a nice Reds T-shirt, and a delicious pizza.
 If you want to throw in the $1 O’Doul’s I drank for being a designated driver, then throw in a non-alcoholic beer for a total of $12.
-Probably close to $50 in value there at normal prices.
+Parking in Newport cost me $2.
+So for $14 I scored close to $50 in value there at normal prices.

 Not bad for a sport many people think they can’t afford anymore.
-But you can if you read one of these.
+Try this page if you want some tips for cheap tickets.

 Want to save money on baseball tickets, parking and everything else?